Erastuskanyatta/working-with-the-database/index.md

 $ cd /home/[username]/Downloads

 ```
-2. Run the chmod command to make the package file executable using this command.
+2. Run the Chmod command to make the package file executable using this command.

 sudo chmod 755 [package name]